shaolaizheyitao/MQTT/servers.md

 [Solace Message Routers](http://dev.solacesystems.com/tech/) (available as hardware and software) are message brokers that support MQTT, JMS, and REST among other APIs, protocols and qualities of service for enterprise messaging, data collection and web/mobile streaming.
 They support very high connection counts and throughput with built-in buffering to handle bursty traffic, and offer enterprise-class monitoring, high availability and security.

+## SwiftMQ

+[SwiftMQ Universal Router](http://www.swiftmq.com/landing/router/index.html) SwiftMQ is an enterprise message system with integrated micro services and realtime streaming analytics platform (SwiftMQ Streams, SwiftMQ Dashboard).
+It supports MQTT 3.1/3.1.1, AMQP 1.0/0.9.1, JMS 1.1 and is fully interoperable between these protocols.
+It has a built-in Dynamic Routing Architecture to build large Federated Router Networks and Clusters.
+SwiftMQ High Availability Router is the High and Continuous Availability version of SwiftMQ Universal Router with active replication and transparent client failover.

 ## ThingScale IoT message broker

 [ThingScale IoT message broker](http://thingscale.io/index_en.html) is a fully-managed IoT messaging service provided by [Sensinics,LLC](http://sensinics.co.jp).